Evidence for Learning (E4L), is expanding its work into early childhood education thanks to a partnership with The Bryan Foundation.

 - Encouraging the use of evidence with free, accessible resources to work with early childhood educators to put the evidence to work.

+Evidence for Learning is a not-for-profit organisation helping great practice become common practice in Australian education.
 Since its founding in 2016, Evidence for Learning has become a trusted and practical voice on education research for busy school practitioners.

 Evidence for Learning Director Matthew Deeble says;

 'A rich learning environment in the early years sets up kids for success in school and later life.
 High-quality early learning has a significant positive effect on a child’s readiness for school, and it has the greatest benefit for those from disadvantaged families.
 So that’s why we’re dedicated to greater evidence directed towards helping early childhood educators.”